51Degrees/specifications/pipeline-specification/features/pipeline-configuration.md

 Configuration files MUST be human-readable and consistent between languages.
 Consequently, we don't want any type information or metadata appearing in these files.
-This implies some limitations on the types that can be deserialized from values in the files, as additional logic may need to be added for each type.
+This implies some limitations on the types that can be deserialized from values in the files, as additional logic might need to be added for each type.

 To date, the following types are supported in configuration files for all languages: